csci-182/fall2022/pages/syllabus.md

 {:.compact}
 1. Whether or not you submitted a completed tutorial assignment.
-3. Whether or not you attended the tutorial.
+1. Whether or not you attended the tutorial.
-2. Evidence that you put in a good faith effort
+1. Evidence that you put in a good faith effort

+Tutorials are due by 11:59PM on Friday (but I recommend that you just submit them at the end of class).
+I **do not accept late tutorials** because I post the solutions right away.

 ### Project Grading
 During the second half of the semester, you will have the opportunity to create a website of your choosing.
 You may work alone, or in a group of up to three people.
 The evaluation criteria for your final project will be posted when the assignment is released.